ricardobrg/website/src/docs/cookbook/testing/widget/finders.md

 classes.
 While it's possible to write your own `Finder` classes, it's generally more convenient to locate widgets using the tools provided by the [`flutter_test`][] package.

+During a `flutter run` session on a widget test, you can also interactively tap parts of the screen for the Flutter tool to print the suggested [`Finder`].

 This recipe looks at the [`find`][] constant provided by the `flutter_test` package, and demonstrates how